Geometry of transient chaos in streamwise-localized pipe flow turbulence: Abstract

 \section{Abstract}

-In pipes and channels, the onset of turbulence is initially dominated by localized transients which eventually lead to a non-equilibrium phase transition to sustained turbulence.
-In the present study, we elucidate a state space structure that gives rise to transient chaos.
-Starting from the basin boundary separating laminar and turbulent flow, we identify transverse homoclinic orbits, presence of which necessitates chaos.
-The homoclinic tangle on the laminar-turbulent boundary verifies its fractal nature, a property that had been proposed in various earlier studies.
-By mapping the transversal intersections between the stable and unstable manifold of a periodic orbit, we identify the ‘gateways’ that promote an escape from turbulence.
+In pipes and channels, the onset of turbulence is initially dominated by localized transients, which lead to sustained turbulence through their collective dynamics.
+In the present work, we study the localized turbulence in pipe flow numerically and elucidate a state space structure that gives rise to transient chaos.
+Starting from the basin boundary separating laminar and turbulent flow, we identify transverse homoclinic orbits, the presence of which necessitates a homoclinic tangle and chaos.
+A direct consequence of the homoclinic tangle is the fractal nature of the laminar-turbulent boundary, which was conjectured in various earlier studies.
+By mapping the transverse intersections between the stable and unstable manifold of a periodic orbit, we identify the ‘gateways’ that promote an escape from turbulence.

 In wall-bounded shear flows close to onset, turbulence can be observed as localized patches that coexist with the orderly laminar flow that is stable against infinitesimal disturbances.
 In the case of pipe flow, these localized structures are known as puffs and they have a simple phenomenology: After a chaotic time-evolution, a puff might suddenly decay and disappear or split and give rise to a new puff.
-As the governing parameter, the Reynolds number (\Reynolds), is increased, the mean puff lifetime before decaying increases while that before a splitting event decline.
+As the governing parameter, the Reynolds number (\Reynolds), is increased, the mean puff lifetime before decaying increases while that before a splitting event decreases.
 This phenomenology was recently exploited to conceptualize a spatiotemporal description of the transition\rf{AMdABH11,MukHof2018}: In an infinitely long pipe that is initially populated with many puffs, turbulence will be sustained if the rate of puff splitting exceeds that of decay.
 Consequently, a critical $\Reynolds_C$ is defined as the $\Reynolds$, at which both rates are equal.

-In addition to allowing for a clear definition of the critical $\Reynolds_C$, the spatiotemporal dynamics also revealed universal properties of the transition to turbulence: critical exponents were determined in laboratory experiments for Couette flow\rf{LSAJAH16} and in direct numerical simulations for Couette\rf{LSAJAH16} and Waleffe flow\rf{ChTuBa17} and these suggest that the transition falls into the universality class of directed percolation.
+In addition to allowing for a clear definition of the critical $\Reynolds_C$, the spatiotemporal dynamics also revealed universal properties of the transition to turbulence: critical exponents were determined in laboratory experiments for Couette flow\rf{LSAJAH16} and in direct numerical simulations for Couette\rf{LSAJAH16} and Waleffe flow,\rf{ChTuBa17}\ and these suggest that the transition falls into the universality class of directed percolation.